monicatk/GazeTheWeb/Browse/Client/README.md

 * spdlog: https://github.com/gabime/spdlog
 * text-csv: https://github.com/roman-kashitsyn/text-csv

+In order to build the eye tracker plugins, one must provide the pathes to the locally installed SDKs.
+There are following plugins in the __plugins__ folder available.

 __plugins__/Eyetracker/SMIiViewX:
-* iViewX: Connection to the iViewX SDK, copyright SMI GmbH (http://www.smivision.com)
+* Connection to the iViewX SDK, copyright SMI GmbH (http://www.smivision.com)

+__plugins__/Eyetracker/VImyGaze:
+* Connection to the myGaze SDK, copyright Visual Interaction GmbH (http://www.mygaze.com)

 __plugins__/Eyetracker/TobiiEyeX:
-* TobiiEyeX: Connection to Tobii EyeX SDK, copyright Tobii Technology AB (http://developer.tobii.com/eyex-sdk)
+* Connection to Tobii EyeX SDK, copyright Tobii Technology AB (http://developer.tobii.com/eyex-sdk)

 ## License
->Copyright 2016 Raphael Menges and Daniel Müller
+>Copyright 2017 Raphael Menges and Daniel Müller

 >Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at